NickSegalle/loanDepot/README.md

 Create a powershell function or cmdlet that takes an arbitrarily long string parameter $foo (e.g. 'abcdedcba') and returns the first recurring character in that Input string.
 In 'abcdedcba', 'd' would be the first recurring character, so the cmdlet/function should return 'd' for that sample input.
 Be mindful of the runtime of your solution.

+I also recorded the process just for fun.
+Enjoy!

 ## Speed of command